See and Switch: Vision-Based Branching for Interactive Robot-Skill Programming: Experimental Setup

 \subsection{User study dataset configuration}

-We collect the dataset $\mathcal{D} = (\mathcal{D}_{demo},\mathcal{R})$ during the user study to evaluate the proposed Switcher (Sec.~\ref{sec:switcher}) for two objectives: (i) target skill-part estimation (branch selection) and (ii) anomaly detection. $\mathcal{D}_{demo}$ is the set of demonstrations and $\mathcal{R}$ the set of roll-outs.
+We collect the dataset $\mathcal{D} = (\mathcal{D}_{demo},\mathcal{R})$ during the user study to evaluate the proposed Switcher (Sec.~\ref{sec:switcher}) for two objectives: (i) target skill-part estimation (branch selection) and (ii) anomaly detection. $\mathcal{D}_{demo}$ is the set of demonstrations and $\mathcal{R}$ the set of rollouts.
 Each participant was first introduced to the system terminology and task setup (Fig.~\ref{fig:starting_conditions}).
-To build intuition for the demonstration workflow for our single manipulator, we asked participants to perform the selected tasks single-handedly before actually teaching the robot.
+To build intuition for the single manipulator and demonstration workflow, we asked participants to first perform the tasks single-handedly.
 The users were then asked to perform the task using the given teaching method once.
 The task is reset to another variation, rendering the original demonstration unsuccessful.
-The user would then flag an anomaly as soon as the culprit is visible in the camera image.
+The user is asked to flag an anomaly as soon as the culprit is visible in the camera image.
 From that state on, the user demonstrates the remaining task parts (up to 3 variants) till the task end.

 The dataset covers the $3$ manipulation tasks defined in Sec.~\ref{sec:scenarios}.
 The study involved $8$ participants (age 24--40).
 Seven had no prior experience with gesture teleoperation, and five had no prior experience with kinesthetic teaching.
 The total number of demonstrations is